Santa’s Magic package with Santa’s Lapland

 We went into the woods, following a trail, before eventually heading back to the finish.
 Afterwards we could stroke the dogs, who were all very gentle and seemed to love the attention.
 In hindsight, I wish we had booked to take part in the longer husky experience, I think it would have been amazing.

 - Igloo Fantasia: This takes place inside an absolutely enormous igloo.
-Once inside, the children sit on benches towards the front, with adults behind and enjoy a show put on by two elves.
+Once inside, the children sit on benches towards the front, with adults behind and enjoy a show put on by 2 elves.
 I thought it was really good; it was aimed at children – and some of the grown ups were asked to get involved too which all the children seemed to find highly amusing!

 - Reindeer Sleigh ride: Reindeers are synonymous with Christmas, so getting a ride on a sleigh pulled by a reindeer was brilliant.
 Each sleigh could fit 2 people, so I snuggled down with Rafferty, while my husband took Fergus.
 The reindeers seemed very gentle but they had remarkably large antlers!
 We went on a guided walk through the woods, I think it was about 10-15 minutes – if the reindeer element is important to you, you can take an extended trip.
-Also, while we were waiting we met 2 reindeers, one was called Rudolf, which the children found very exciting!
-The children were told his nose only glows red on Christmas eve.
+Also, while we were waiting we met 2 reindeers, one was called Rudolph, which the children found very exciting!
+The children were told his nose only glows red on Christmas Eve.
 There’s also a Reindeer Barn where you can meet them too.

 - Other snow activities: There are loads of other things to enjoy at Arctic Circle Centre.
 Fergus’ favourite was going ice-fishing, where you sit on a frozen lake and try your luck trying to catch a fish through a hole drilled in the ice.
 He also loved driving a mini-skidoo – which is like a miniature snowmobile.
 We all loved the kick-sledding and ice hockey.
 There were ‘warming tents’ called Kotas, where you can sit by an open fire and drink hot berry juice.
 I particularly liked the Ice Bar, which was a large Kota – a wigwam style tent - and inside it were tables made from ice and there were ice-sculptures inside.
 I had a rather delicious Baileys hot chocolate.